- Home

 Affordability is one of Thailand’s major attractions and the cost of living will vary depending on where you're.
 In Bangkok you can expect to pay about 1500 baht (42 USD or 39 EUR) per day for accommodation, food and transportation.

-Daily costs on the island of Phuket, Thailand are often higher because Phuket is a world-renowned tourist destination.
-We estimate that your daily budget should be in the region of THB 2,500 (USD 70, EUR 65) on Phuket.souvenirs, Tonsai and the local markets on the mainland are usually the best for getting good deals.
+Daily costs on Phuket are often higher due to its status as a world-renowned tourist destination.
+A reasonable daily budget for Phuket is around THB 2,500 (USD 70 / EUR 65).
+For souvenirs, Tonsai and the local markets on the mainland typically offer the best deals.

 You probably aren’t aware of this, but the “Tourist Tax” that the Thai government imposed on tourists in 2026 amounts to 300 THB (approximately $8.50 or 8 EUR) per person to maintain certain aspects of tourism that are considered sustainable.Credit cards are also widely accepted in hotels and restaurants, although cash is still required for many small purchases and dealings with street traders.

-Culture in Thailand is all about respect and tradition.
-Practicing the wai (hand to hand greeting) is widely accepted and appreciated.
-When visiting temples we would advise dressing modestly as the body should be covered shoulder to knee.
+Culture in Thailand centers on respect and tradition.
+Practicing the wai (a hand-pressed greeting) is widely appreciated.
+When visiting temples, dressing modestly is essential — the body should be covered from shoulder to knee.

 Bangkok is one place where you really notice that it’s considered bad manners to walk around in your shoes – take them off when entering homes and some buildings.
 Festivals in Chiang Mai such as Loy Krathong have helped us gain an understanding of the Thai culture.